kaboc/flutter_examples_mentalcalc/README.md

   * An example of the BLoC pattern with less complicated BLoC powered by the [provider](https://pub.dev/packages/provider) package.

 * bloc5
-  * A more practical example of the BLoC pattern with states and logic separated from BLoC.
+  * A more practical example of the BLoC pattern with multiple blocs and the business logic separated from the blocs.

 * scoped
   * An example of the Scoped Model pattern powered by the [scoped_model](https://pub.dev/packages/scoped_model) package.